OSGConnect/connectbook/start/software/manage-python-packages.md

 	queue 1

+## Other Considerations

+This guide mainly focuses on the nuts and bolts of running Python, but it's important to remember that additional files needed for your jobs (input data, setting files, etc.) need to be transferred with the job as well.
+See our [Introduction to Data Management on OSG][data-intro] for details on the different ways to deliver inputs to your jobs.

+When you've prepared a real job submission, make sure to run a test job and then check the `log` file for disk and memory usage; if you're using significantly more or less than what you requested, make sure you adjust your requests.

 ## Getting Help

 For assistance or questions, please email the OSG User Support team  at [support@osgconnet.net](mailto:user-support@opensciencegrid.org) or visit the [help desk and community forums](http://support.opensciencegrid.org).

 [module-guide]: 12000048518
+[data-intro]: 12000002985